Shuchi Grover: Research and career

+Awards and recognition

 In 2010, Grover was awarded an Amir Lopatin Fellowship to study computational thinking in K-12 students.
 She is particularly interested in how computational learning could be a social driver.
 As part of the fellowship, Grover studied middle school students in Bangalore.
 Her research investigated the various dimensions of computational thinking and how children choose what to value and engage with.

-In 2014, she argued that to increase the number of women in technology, computer science should be taught in US schools, and computer scientists should act to diminish the "nerd" stereotype.
+The US National Academies Division of Behavioral and Social Sciences and Education selected Grover for the 2024 Henry and Bryna David award, given to a leading researcher who has drawn insights from the behavioral and social sciences to inform public policy.